Heraclius II of Georgia: Legacy

 King Heraclius occupies a special place among the Georgian monarchs, with his name being associated with chivalry and valour among Georgians.
-However, the recent dispute has been over Erekle's decision to sign Treaty of Georgievsk with Russia.
-It has been reported that those with different views on how to manage relations with Russia accordingly have different interpretations of Erekle's move.
+However, Heraclius's decision to sign Treaty of Georgievsk with Russia has been a matter of dispute among Georgians since the 19th century.
+It has been reported that those with different views on how to manage relations with Russia accordingly have different interpretations of Heraclius's move.
 For example, the "Society of Erekle II", established in 2009, seeks closer ties with Russia as opposed to the integration with the West.
-They primarily justify their position through alluding to Erekle's decision and claim that the Orthodox kinship with Russia was of paramount importance to preserve Georgian nationhood, while the European culture may pose threat to Georgian spirituality, especially Orthodox Christianity as a pillar of Georgianness.
-Others who hold more pro-Western views emphasize that King Erekle saw Russia as a window to European civilization.
+They primarily justify their position by alluding to Heraclius's decision and claim that the Orthodox kinship with Russia was of paramount importance to preserve Georgian nationhood, while European culture may pose a threat to Georgian spirituality, especially Orthodox Christianity as a pillar of Georgianness.
+Others who hold more pro-Western views emphasize that King Heraclius saw Russia as a window to European civilization.

-Erekleoba is an annual, traditional public feast celebrated at the King Erekle II's palace in Eastern Georgia's city of Telavi on November 7 to pay tribute to his memory.
+Erekleoba is an annual, traditional public feast celebrated at Hereclius II's palace in Eastern Georgia's city of Telavi on November 7 to pay tribute to his memory.